solliancenet/microsoft-postgresql-developer-guide/pandoc/temp/mysql-developer-guide.md

 to deploy the application and database on the system.
-Classical deployments tend to be manual such that the files are copied to the target production web server and then deploy the database schema and supported data via PostgreSQL tools or the PostgreSQL Workbench.
+Classical deployments tend to be manual such that the files are copied to the target production web server and then deploy the database schema and supported data via PostgreSQL tools or the pgAdmin.

 The biggest advantage of a classic on-premises deployment is the infrastructure team will have full control of the environment.
 The